-Thanks to high-speed connectivity, those of us in developed countries literally have information at our fingertips – and we take it for granted.
-To send teaching materials, I had to search for tutorials that were not interactive and save them as bite-sized PDFs so they could be downloaded on a slow connection.
+Thanks to high-speed Internet, those of us in developed countries literally have information at our fingertips – and we take it for granted even when traveling.
+To send teaching materials to the team at Kipepeo, I had to search for tutorials that were not interactive and save them as bite-sized PDFs so they could be downloaded on a slow connection.

 21. Disconnect from distractions.

 In Kenya, I watched bored children invent simple games with whatever they could find around them.